deepscan/vscode-deepscan/README.md

 >
 > To activate this, contact us at [support@deepscan.io](mailto:support@deepscan.io).

-In the embedded mode, this extension contributes the following commands to the Command palette.
+In the embedded mode, this extension contributes the following commands to the Command Palette:

 - **Inspect Project**: inspect the current project.
 - **Clear Project Problems**: clear inspected problems.